-He is Director of Coventry University’s £4.5 million Disruptive Media Learning Lab, a semi-autonomous experimental unit with remit to specifically drive innovation of teaching, learning and practice forward across the University.
-He also has responsibility for the ‘creative practice’ research within the University’s Centre for Disruptive Media.
+He is Professor of Photography and Media and Director of Coventry University’s £4.5 million Disruptive Media Learning Lab, a semi-autonomous experimental unit with remit to specifically drive innovation of teaching, learning and practice forward across the University.

 Jonathan has been described as being part of an early generation of artists responsible for the emergence of a new school of photography which blurs the boundaries between the still and moving image.
 Like that of his predecessors, his work can be seen as part of a long tradition of experimentation whereby the camera apparatus becomes both an instrument of scientific record and a tool for aesthetic exploration.

 His fascination with the representation of time and movement in, and through, photography culminated in Time|Motion published by Dewi Lewis in 2003, which placed Jonathan’s work alongside the photographic pioneers Eadweard Muybridge and Harold Edgerton.
 In 2004 he was nominated for prestigious Paul Hamlyn Award. (re)collect a monograph on his work, was published by Pavilion in 2006.
 Crash published in 2009 by New Art Gallery Walsall, employed Japanese folding techniques binding a single image as the entirety of the book.